8.10 ACCEPTANCE AND TESTING

 8.15 CHECKING TRANSVERSE JOINTS FOR SMOOTHNESS

-The specifications require use of a 3 m (10‑foot) straightedge for checking surface, intermediate, and base course transverse joints for smoothness.
+The specifications require use of a 10‑foot straightedge for checking surface, intermediate, and base course transverse joints for smoothness.
 Inspectors shall use straightedge according to the following procedure:

 1. The first check with the straightedge is made before saw cut.
 Straightedge is used to determine where full thickness of layer ends and tapered portion begins.
 Inspector shall require that saw cut be located in full thickness of layer.
 All of the layer extending beyond the saw cut, including tapered portion, is then removed.

-While the joint is being constructed and checked, inspector shall require the finishing machine to be stopped approximately 10 to 15 m (30 to 50 feet) from the joint.
+While the joint is being constructed and checked, inspector shall require the finishing machine to be stopped approximately 30 to 50 feet from the joint.
 Construction shall not be permitted to continue until the checking has been completed.
 This permits repaving of the joint, with finishing machine, if straightedge should indicate a poor riding surface has been constructed.

 3. The third check with the straightedge is across the joint between cold pavement and hot mixture after compacted with initial roller.
 This third check indicates whether the correct amount of material has been placed.
 For instance, if freshly rolled layer is too high, it indicates too much material has been placed.
 If freshly rolled layer is too low, it indicates not enough hot mixture has been placed.

 For that reason, high or low transverse joints are not usually corrected by additional rolling.
 Instead, corrections should be made by cutting or filling rolled surface while mixture is still warm and can be manipulated.
-If there are unusually high or low areas after rolling, paths must be shoveled through the pavement for finishing machine tracks.
-Finishing machine is then backed up to the joint and paving operation is started again.
+If there are unusually high or low areas after rolling, paths must be shoveled through the pavement for paver tracks.
+Paver is then backed up to the joint and paving operation is started again.

 Above procedure shall be repeated as necessary until straightedge indicates that a good riding joint has been constructed.
 If repeated repaving operations cause mixture to cool to the extent that reuse becomes impractical, it should be removed and wasted.